If you’re a fan of medium heat and bold flavors, these copycat Din Tai Fung spicy wontons will become your new obsession.

 Add cooked wontons to the sauce and toss until evenly coated.

-Transfer the spicy wontons to a plate and top with chopped scallions.
+Transfer the spicy wontons to a plate and top with chopped green onions.
 Serve immediately.

 Storage

-These spicy wontons are best eaten fresh, but you can store leftovers in the fridge for up to 2 days.
+These spicy wontons are best eaten fresh, but you can store leftovers in an airtight container in the fridge for up to 2 days.

 Tips